 In May 2018, just before the Giro d’Italia “Grande Partenza” (Big Start) in Israel, the first velodrome in Israel was inaugurated.
 It is the most advanced cycling facility in the Middle East, and is located near the Hadar Yosef Athletic Stadium in Tel Aviv.
-The velodrome is scheduled to be opened to the public on August 2019.
+The velodrome is scheduled to be opened to the public at the end of 2019.

 The unveiling ceremony was held at the Hadar Yosef Athletic Stadium in the presence of Jewish-Canadian philanthropist Sylvan Adams, co-owner of Israel Cycling Academy and backer of the velodrome and Giro 2018 Big Start, Tel Aviv-Yafo Mayor Ron Huldai, Chairman of the Israeli Cycling Federation Dr. Yoni Yarom, and others.